NicholasMagnabosco/Bitcoin-Origins/README.md

 Bitcoin Origins is **NOT Bitcoin** and is not affiliated with the Bitcoin Core project.

+## Current Release

+**Bitcoin Origins 0.1.3** introduces the first working public network setup for the project, including automatic connection to the public bootstrap node and the first Linux headless full node.

 ## Genesis Block

 Bitcoin Origins uses its own independently generated Genesis Block.